Beefster09/table-lang/design.md

 `Any` is a tagged union of *every type*

+You can create an open union which allows any type to join it later.
+This allows for something like type polymorphism.

 ## Tables

 A table is conceptually similar to a struct, but it is only stored in homogeneous memory either on